 Separated Parenting →

 Our lawyers are experts in advising on the full range of parenting issues from child arrangements orders to relocation and financial support for your children.
-Take a look at our dedicated page dealing with Child Arrangements on Divorce here.
-Where needed, we can provide legal advice and other forms of support to help you to secure the best possible outcomes for you and your children.
+Take a look at our dedicated website page dealing with Child Arrangements on Divorce or Separation here.

 Child Arrangement Orders and Covid-19 →

-Guidance has been provided by the Courts as to how any changes necessitated by the lockdown might be dealt with.
+Guidance has been provided by the Courts as to how any changes necessitated by the lockdowns might be dealt with.
 Our family lawyers specialising in children matters have provided some helpful interpretation for those struggling to manage the change in circumstances: